 When you've completed the form:

-- Attach the necessary documents, including your nomination statement, at least 3 signed referee statements and the signed deputy secretary or CEO's endorsement.
+- Attach the necessary documents, including your nomination statement, at least 3 signed referee statements and the signed secretary or CEO's endorsement.

 - Scan and email your completed and signed form and attachments to